Lutu-gl/AudioID-Retrieval/README.md

 ---

 ## **Overview**
-This project implements a **music retrieval system** capable of identifying audio tracks from short, distorted queries.
+This project implements a **music retrieval system** that deals with a specific music retrieval task, namely audio identification.

+The project is part of the **Information Retrieval course**, focusing on content-based audio retrieval and efficient matching strategies.
+It is split up in 2 milestones:
+- **Milestone 1: Audio Processing**: Covers audio processing aspects and measuring retrieval eﬃcacy under various query preprocessing and distortion conditions.
+- **Milestone 2: Fingerprint Matching**: Covers fingerprint generation and matching strategies.

 Inspired by **Avery Wang's Shazam algorithm** (ISMIR 2003), the system processes audio data, generates constellation maps, and matches queries against a database of tracks.

-The project is part of the **Information Retrieval course**, focusing on content-based audio retrieval and efficient matching strategies.
+**Milestone 1**\

-For a detailed overview of the project, please refer to the notebook `04_audio_retrieval.ipynb` (or the html version `04_audio_retrieval.html`) located in the `notebooks` folder.
+For a detailed overview of the project, please refer to the notebook `04_audio_retrieval_MS1.ipynb` (or the html version `04_audio_retrieval_MS1.html`) located in the `notebooks` folder.

-For the final report please refer to the html version of the notebook `04_audio_retrieval.html` located in the `notebooks` folder.
+For the final report please refer to the html version of the notebook `04_audio_retrieval_MS1.html` located in the `notebooks` folder.

+**Milestone 2**\
+For a detailed overview of the project, please refer to the notebook `04_audio_retrieval_MS2.ipynb` (or the html version `04_audio_retrieval_MS2.ipynb`) located in the `notebooks` folder.
+(Still in progress)
 ---

-## **Features**
+## **Features Milestone 1**
 - **Audio Query Processing**: Extract 10-second segments and simulate various distortions:
   - Original (unmodified)
   - Noise (Gaussian noise added)